JCocola/LLM-Behavioral-Shift/docs/index.md

 Betley et al. (2025) conducted extensive experiments on **behavioral self-awareness**, demonstrating that LLMs can articulate their learned behaviors even when such descriptions were never explicitly provided in their training data.
 Their study primarily focused on fine-tuned models making **economic decisions**, showing that models trained to exhibit risk-seeking tendencies could later self-report this behavior without in-context demonstrations.

-Building on their work, this experiment further investigates the connection between **self-awareness and persona shift**, demonstrating that fine-tuning not only shapes decision-making but also alters broader behavioral tendencies.
-These shifts suggest that, at least in these specific cases, the models' behavioral self-awareness develops simultaneously with a transformation in persona.
+Building on prior research, this experiment further explores the link between self-awareness and persona shifts, showing that fine-tuning influences not only decision-making but also broader behavioral tendencies.
+These findings suggest that, at least in these cases, the models' behavioral self-awareness is closely linked to simultaneous changes in persona.

 ## 2. Experiments